raytheonbbn/Godec/doc/CoreComponents.md

 ### Extended description:
 The writing equivalent to the FileFeeder component, for saving output.
 Available "input_type":

-"audio": For writing AudioDecoderMessage messages. "output_file_prefix" specifies the path prefix that each utterance gets written to
+"audio": For writing AudioDecoderMessage messages. "output_file_prefix" specifies the path prefix that each utterance gets written to.
+The incoming audio are float values expected to be normalied to -1.0/1.0 range

 "raw_text": BinaryDecoderMessage expected that gets converted into text and written into "output_file"